francis-pouatcha/multi-party-computing/mpc/dkg-tss.md

 # Distributed Key Generation
 We want to allow a set of $n$ parties to perform a distributed secure computation, e.g.: jointly sign a document, without any party disclosing its own secret to others.
 Why, because we want to make sure a single compromised party will not jeopardize the whole procedure.

 This can of course happen by the means of each party signing the document, known as multi signature.
-But in some cases, we want the totality of parties to produce a single signature, or joinly decrypt a single document.
+But in some cases, we want the totality of parties to produce a single signature, or jointly decrypt a single document.

 If many keys could be added to each other to form a new single key, producing a distributed key would boil down to having each party $P_h$ produce a key share $s_h$ and the distributed key will end up being considered $s = \sum_{h} s_h$.